 For that reason we have set up an instance of Kroki in production (in APPUiO, of course!), to enable the generation of SVG diagrams based on various formats: PlantUML for UML diagrams, Nwdiag for network diagrams, and Ditaa for simple box-and-arrow kind of diagrams, all produced and shown in a crisp and neat SVG format.
 We love Kroki!
 It is such an awesome idea, that it has even been integrated to GitLab as a supported diagramming tool.
 How cool is that?
 In general, the Asciidoctor ecosystem has very good integration of diagrams into workflows, and this extends to Antora as well.

 I am not going to dive into the benefits of vector vs. raster images; I think the readers of this article are well aware of the bonuses the former has over the latter.
 SVG diagrams look great in both online and print, but they can be a bit complicated to draw by hand (duh!).

 But here’s a confession: I’m not a big fan of editing text-based diagrams either.
 But that’s just a personal choice.
 And the truth is, many other non-technical VSHNeers find the whole “diagrams as text” thing a bit arcane.

 So that means that we needed a more accessible tool for them.
 The ideal diagram drawing tool for VSHN must have the following requirements:

-- Most of us at VSHN use Linux, but a sizable number also use Macs and Windows laptops.
+- Cross-platform: Most of us at VSHN use Linux, but a sizable number also use Macs and Windows laptops.